Rikicavaz77/w3ba11y/README.md

 ### 🖼️Images

 This feature collects images on the page, including purely decorative ones inserted via CSS.
-In addition to checking for the presence of **alternative text** (alt attributes), the extension also analyzes image **sizes**.
+In addition to checking for the presence of **alternative text**, the extension also analyzes image **sizes**.
 A general summary is provided, highlighting any errors or warnings, along with filtering options for easier navigation.
 A detailed list of detected images is also generated, each accompanied by specific information (such as alt text, size, etc.) and related status messages.
 It is also possible to **visually highlight** an image directly on the page.

 ### 🔑Keywords